afdezcl/massimo-starwars/README.md

 :warning: NOTE: It is advisable run `npm install` in `massimo-backend` and `massimo-frontend` folder to install all dependencies at each project.

+## How to launch unit tests in frontend project
+* Go to `massimo-frontend` and run `npm run test` to launch frontend unit tests.

 ## Acceptance tests
 Acceptance tests have been made with Cypress.
 There are simple tests to testing each feature of the application.
 There are not exhautive acceptance tests (due to time).